PowerDNS/pdns/docs/settings.rst

 The value between the hooks is a UUID that is generated for each request.
 This can be used to find all lines related to a single request.

 .. note::
   The webserver logs these line on the NOTICE level.
-The :ref:`settings-loglevel` seting must be 5 or higher for these lines to end up in the log.
+The :ref:`setting-loglevel` seting must be 5 or higher for these lines to end up in the log.

 .. _setting-webserver-password: